Monstera deliciosa (Swiss Cheese Plant) Indoor Care, Propagation, Common Problems

 Remove the polythene and carefully pot the rooted cutting in moist free-draining soil.

-Place in a shaded well-lit place and maintain the soil moist until the new Monstera deliciosa is well established after which routine care can begin.
+Place the set up in a warm. well-lit place and maintain the soil moist until the new Monstera deliciosa is well established after which you can begin routine care.

 Swiss cheese Plant, Monstera deliciosa